 If you had to leave Australia because of the pandemic

-Bridget was in Australia on 20 March 2020 when COVID-19 travel restrictions started.
+Example of Bridget who was in Australia on 20 March 2020 when COVID-19 travel restrictions started.
 She was on her first Working Holiday visa (a ‘COVID-19 affected visa’).
 She returned to the UK without completing any specified work.
 Her visa ceased before 31 December 2021.

-Alternatively, when the new arrangements commence, she will be able to apply for a second and third visa (in addition to the offshore nil VAC visa).
-She will not need to meet any specified work requirements.
+Alternatively, with the new arrangements, she is able to apply for a second and third visa.
+She does not need to meet any specified work requirements.

 If you came to Australia in the past without completing specific work requirements

-Doug held a first Working Holiday visa in Australia in 2017.
+Example of Doug who held a first Working Holiday visa in Australia in 2017.
 He returned to the UK before the COVID-19 pandemic.
 If he wishes to apply for another Working Holiday visa before the new arrangements start, he will have to meet the specified work requirements.

-When the new arrangements commence, he will be eligible to apply for second and third Working Holiday visas, up to the age of 35 years.
+With the new arrangements, he will be eligible to apply for second and third Working Holiday visas, up to the age of 35 years.
 He will not need to meet any specified work requirements.
 He can apply from in or outside Australia.

 Other changes included in the Free Trade agreement

-As part of the deal, the Australian government will scrap tariffs on a range of British goods.
+Therefore as part of the deal, the Australian government will scrap tariffs on a range of British goods.
 This includes whisky, pharmaceuticals, cars, machinery and tractors.
+British products including cars, whisky, confectionery, cosmetics etc. coming into Australia are expected to be cheaper.
 Britain will also gain greater access to Australian markets for services.

 With this due to come into force in July 2022, will any application I do now fall under the old rules or the new one?
 My ideal moving date would be the end of 2022.